Table of Contents

 High Time to Speak Some Truths

-Myth 1: Weed Is Harmless
+Myth 1: Weed is Harmless

-No, it’s really not.
-Now I’m not going to get all 80s afternoon special on you and try to tell you it’s as dangerous as heroin or meth.
+No, it’s not.
+Now, I’m not going to get all 80s afternoon special on you and try to tell you it’s as dangerous as heroin or meth.
 That’s just not the case.
 But I’m also not going to entertain some of the notions of the NORML crowd: “Weed comes from the earth…it’s perfectly natural to smoke it!”
 Asbestos and ricin come from the earth, too, and you’re not going to find me smoking those, either.
 Marijuana impairs brain function, causes problems with child development, and adversely affects mood.
 None of these things sound harmless to me.

 Myth 2: You Can’t Become Physically Addicted to Marijuana